How to Calculate the Odds of Winning the Lottery

 How to claim your Lottery prizes?
-When you win the Lottery, you must claim your prize in person at the office of the Lottery.
+When you win the Live Draw HK, you must claim your prize in person at the office of the Lottery.
 You must fill out a lottery prize claim form on the back of your ticket.
 The form must be signed by both the player and their parent or guardian.
 If the prize is for a minor, a parent or guardian must sign the form.
 You can claim your prize only once.

 Taxes on winnings